Mystery of Sonic Weapon Attacks At US Embassy In Cuba Deepens - Slashdot

 What doesn't make much sense is why it's being done.
 Keeping the embassy staff on edge must look like a good idea to someone of significant power in Cuba because putting the requisite technology together isn't something that average Cuban could do.

-CBC also has a story (Score:2)
+CBC also has a story (Score:3)